noi-techpark/documentation/FLIGHTRULES.md

 I want to clone an AWS instance with ID `i-0123456789abcde0` to a new instance with name `dolly`.

-Checkout git@github.com:idm-suedtirol/server-deployment.git
+Use `utils/aws-ec2-clone` from `server-deployment.git` which needs `aws ec2`
+command-line tools.
+See this script's comments for further details and configuration options.

     git clone git@github.com:idm-suedtirol/server-deployment.git

-Use `utils/aws-ec2-clone` which needs `aws ec2` command-line tools.
-See this script's comments for further details on prerequisites.

     cd utils
     SRC_INSTANCE_ID=i-0123456789abcde0 CLONE_INSTANCE_NAME=dolly ./aws-ec2-clone